daveism/560-prez/4th.md

 <img alt="Max wind speed for storms for Eastern Pacific" src="../master/charts/Eastern_Pacific_bar_storm_maxwind.png?raw=true" width="75%" height="75%" >

 Looks like a slight upward trend in the later years also, but in this case it doesn't  look as steep as the Western Atlantic.

+Nice but maybe a scatter plot can reveal a little more?

 [Previous page](3rd.md) | [Next page](5th.md)